SirJacob/Flatiron-School/README.md

 ## Notes

 ### General
-- Ruby uses_snake_case, unlike Java's camelCase
-- Var names can't start with a number, have punctuation, be a reserved Ruby keyword, or include a space
-- Dynamically Typed Language: Data types of vars change as needed
 - Uses dot notation like Java
 - Passes by value, not reference
-- A symbol is a representation of a piece of data represented with a : before the identifier.
-They refer to an area of memory; this is different from, for example, strings, which take up new areas of memory every time they are used.
 - Everything is default true.
 Exceptions include `nil` and `false`

+### Variables
+- Var names can't start with a number, have punctuation, be a reserved Ruby keyword, or include a space
 - You can define a constant by starting the identifier with a capital letter.
+- Instance variables are prefixed with `@`
+- `attr_accessor :var_name` generates a _getter and setter_ for that var
+- `attr_reader :var_name` generates a _getter_ for that var
+- `attr_writer :var_name` generates a _setter_ for that var
+- A symbol is a representation of a piece of data represented with a : before the identifier.
+They refer to an area of memory; this is different from, for example, strings, which take up new areas of memory every time they are used.

 ### Hash Class
 - Example of syntax: `{"hello" => "world", "orange" => "peal"}`